gjtiquia/recursive-agent/prompt.md

 - also for me to debug if ever some how your recursion spirals out of control, at least i can see where you start to diverge
 - include the timestamp for each log

+result-1.md
+- here you shall write down incrementally the results of the task i have given you
+- after writing once, new results should be written in a new file (ie. result-2.md and so on)
+- (see flow below)

 results.md
-- here you shall write down the results of the task i have given you
-- treat this as the final deliverable
+- this is to remain empty until the task is completed (see flow below)

 likely you will go through the following flow:
 - read this prompt.md file